superFelix5000/superApp5000/README.md

 # SuperApp5000 / Photobrowser

 This is a photo browsing app which queries different REST endpoints from [{JSON} Placeholder](http://jsonplaceholder.typicode.com/) and displays the photos behind those.
+You can browse through a paginated view or enter details mode and browse through photos one by one.

 ## Development server